Rating Curves Shifts

 Notes on the methodology:

-The methodology used to calculate rating shifts is described in Darienzo et al. (2021) and was initially implemented in the R package RatingShiftHappens developed by Felipe MENDEZ and Benjamin RENARD (INRAE, RiverLy and RECOVER).
+The methodology used to calculate rating shifts is described in Darienzo et al. (2021) and was initially implemented in the R package RatingShiftHappens developed by Felipe MENDEZ and Ben RENARD (INRAE, RiverLy and RECOVER).
 The goal of the package is to create a tool for detecting, visualizing and estimating rating shifts.
 It was derived from BayDERS developed by M. Darienzo et al.(2021).